reliantsolutions/hiera-resources/README.md

 Make sure Redis is running on localhost:6379 (or tweak the call to Redis.new below)

-Fire up your favorite ruby REPL and a few serialized Puppet resources into a Redis key.
+Fire up your favorite ruby REPL and add a few serialized Puppet resources into a Redis key.

 <pre>